Download Member Benefit

 Upon completion of the 3 year ECE program and meeting the requirements (please refer to the How does it work? paragraph below), the member’s certification validity will be extended for another three years from the month of expiry.

-Any member certified or recertified from January 1st 2016 onwards is liable to pay and annual membership fee.
+Any member certified or recertified from January 1st 2016 onwards is liable to pay Annual Continuing Education (CE) fees.

 3. SUSPENSION, REVOCATION & APPEAL